-In this context, the Audit Committee met and held discussions with management and the Company's independent registered public accounting firm, Yount, Hyde & Barbour, P. C. ("YHB"), with respect to the Company's financial statements for the fiscal year ended December 31, 2006.
+In this context, the Audit Committee met and held discussions with management and the Company's independent registered public accounting firm, Yount, Hyde & Barbour, P. C. ("YHB"), with respect to the Company's financial statements for the fiscal year ended December 31, 2007.
 Management represented to the Audit Committee that the consolidated financial statements of the Company were prepared in accordance with accounting principles generally accepted in the United States of America, and the Audit Committee reviewed and discussed the consolidated financial statements with management and the independent registered auditors.
-The Audit Committee also discussed with the independent registered auditors the matters required to be discussed by Statement on Auditing Standards No. 61 (Communication with Audit Committees).
+The Audit Committee also discussed with the independent registered auditors the matters required to be discussed by Public Company Accounting Oversight Board Auditing Standard AU Section 380, "Communication with Audit Committees," and Rule 2-07 of Regulation S-X promulgated by the SEC, as modified or supplemented.